ni/arbitrary-session-management/README.md

 - Connects to the gRPC service using NI Discovery Service.
 - Initializes or attaches to a session-managed resource (example, a custom instrument for device communication).
-- Implement methods to expose the required RPC methods (gRPC server exposed functions - in this example, log_data)
+- Implement methods to expose the required RPC methods (gRPC server exposed functions - in this example, read and write register data)
 - Closes the session when appropriate, based on the initialization behavior.

 #### Reference